retypeapp/retype/guides/formatting.md

 ---
-order: 400
+icon: note
 ---
 # Formatting

-Markdown `.md` pages are plain text documents with a simple readable syntax format that aims at making writing for the internet easier.
+Markdown `.md` pages are plain text documents with a simple human readable syntax that aims to make writing for the internet easier.

 No special software is required to create an `.md` file.
 Any basic text editor will do.

 Please see [markdownguide.org](https://www.markdownguide.org/cheat-sheet/) for a full demonstration of the formatting possibilities and best practices.

 !!!
-View the actual [`formatting.md`](https://github.com/retypeapp/retype/blob/main/formatting.md) file used to create this page.
+View the actual [`formatting.md`](https://github.com/retypeapp/retype/blob/main/guides/formatting.md) file used to create this page.
 !!!

 ## Quick start